Mission to Empower Ugandan Women to Overcome Poverty

 Jobs are very scarce in Uganda, particularly for poor people with no connections and little or no formal education.
 It is difficult for us in developed countries to understand the concept of “no work”, and what it means to sit on the curb of the main street in your town with your sewing machine all day (all 12 hours of the day) hoping for a customer or two to use your services.
 That would be just enough money to feed your family that day.
 So to survive and have any chance at overcoming poverty, you must learn to create your own “work”.
 This gives the poor person a lot more potential than begging or being a “shop girl” in someone else’s retail shop or business (if you are lucky enough to find such work) for $1 per day.

 Because of this, Outreach Uganda’s training and education programs for the Ugandan women we work with focus on teaching them entreprenurship, business and leadership skills.
 This helps develop the women into capable business women who can manage their own successful businesses.
 We are always excited to see more Ugandan women graduating from our year long women’s business training program.
-We have now had three classes graduate and a fourth business class is starting in mid-2015.
+We have now had four classes graduate and a fifth business class began in 2016.
 Donate now to help one of our beaders open or expand her business, or to help her save down payment money for a new home as part of our Home Ownership Program for our Jinja women entrempreneurs.

 Other Related Posts: